Skip to primary navigation Skip to content Skip to footer

 Your Complete Guide to Whale Sharks

 Still, Hollywood does a disservice to the entire species.
 Sharks vary in size and temperament.
 Not all large varieties should induce fear from humans.
-The whale shark is a gentle giant, and it is among the most fascinating nonmammalian vertebrates.
+The whale shark is a gentle giant and one of the most fascinating nonmammalian vertebrates.

 What Does a Whale Shark Look Like